European Union (Withdrawal) Act 2018: Legislative history

 In October 2016 the Prime Minister, Theresa May, promised a "Great Repeal Bill", which would repeal the European Communities Act 1972 and restate in UK law all enactments previously in force under EU law.
 It would smooth the transition by ensuring that all laws remain in force until specifically repealed.

+Repeal Bill plan

+The Repeal Bill plan, officially known as Legislating for the United Kingdom's withdrawal from the European Union (Cm 9446), was a UK Government white paper setting out the Government's proposals for repealing the European Communities Act 1972 and how to maintain a fully functioning statute book after the United Kingdom had left the European Union.
+It was published on 30 March 2017 (the day after the UK triggered Article 50) by the Department for Exiting the European Union.

 Henry VIII clauses

 In March 2017, a report by Thomson Reuters identified 52,741 pieces of legislation that have been passed since 1990.
 Transferring European legislation into British law is the quickest way to ensure continuity.
 These may refer to EU institutions that the UK will no longer belong to, or use phrasing assuming that the UK is an EU member state, and hence they cannot simply be directly converted into law.
 Redrafting all of the tens of thousands of laws affected and voting on them through Parliament would be an impossibly time-consuming process, so the bill included provisions, informally known as Henry VIII clauses, which would allow ministers to make secondary legislation to amend or remove these laws (both primary and secondary legislation) to resolve "deficiencies" by making statutory instruments.